 About the Environmental Assessment Process

 The KSM project underwent a joint harmonized environmental assessment (EA) by the Canadian Environmental Assessment Agency and the British Columbia Environmental Assessment Office.
 The EA process is a way for governments, Treaty Nations, First Nations and the general public to evaluate the potential environmental, economic, social, heritage, cumulative and health effects of proposed industrial developments in Canada and British Columbia.

 Click here to view all of the comments and Seabridge’s response from the public consultation and screening of our environmental assessment application.

-Click here to access information on the environmental assessment for our KSM project, which is being led by the British Columbia Environmental Assessment Office.
+Click here to access information on the environmental assessment for our KSM project, led by the British Columbia Environmental Assessment Office.

 Click here for information on the comprehensive study process managed by the Canadian Environmental Assessment Agency.